DuncanCragg/ForestReact/README.md

 It can also discover peer component and remote API state in the same way in order to determine it's own next state (e.g. `state('selectorpeer.choice')` or `state('remote324.choicelist')`).

+## _"Why is that better?"_

+It's consistent and simple, putting a lot of power into small state reducer or transformation functions and expressions - one single dot `.` can give a component access to all the state around it, locally and remotely, _and_ subscribe it to that state so that it's notified if it changes.

 ## Credit